Skip to Content

 What Does A Fox Scream Sound Like?

-A fox’s piercing scream is high-pitched and monosyllabic.
-You can hear them scream in sets, stopping and starting again in 3 to 10-second intervals.
-The screaming noise can be loud and terrifying, even though you don’t see the fox.
 Foxes are known for their shrill scream that sounds like someone crying for help.
-It can be very frightening to hear a red fox scream when lying in bed at night, and you are likely to hear what many people say sounds like a woman’s scream.
+It can be very frightening to hear a red fox scream when lying in bed at night, and many have described it as a woman’s scream.
 Others describe the red fox as sounding like a human baby.

 People sometimes call the police after hearing a fox scream, thinking someone is in distress.
-If you see a fox in your yard often, then the chances are you will hear an awful screaming in the dead of night.
-Urban foxes are easier to hear in winter.
-This is not because foxes are more vocal during this time of the year.
-Their screams travel further because of the cold air and lack of vegetation.
+If you see a fox in your yard often, then the chances are you will hear them screaming during breeding season.

 Do Foxes Sound Like A Woman Screaming?